ab € 3.695,– p.P.

 Tag 2

 <This morning, head north into rugged and jagged geographical formations, created through millions of years of volcanic activity.
 Your guide will share local myths about the ancient origins of these striking land features, including Dos du Dragon, Lac Salé, the Miraculous Mosque and Trou du Prophete.
-At this last stop, meet Miki, a colourful local Rastafarian who will serve up a seafood lunch in giant clam shells at his lean-to “restaurant” under a baobab tree next to the sea.
-Miki’s colourful commentary on life in Comoros is included at no extra charge.
+At this last stop, lunch is served at Miki’s, a rustic lean-to “restaurant” under a baobab tree next to the sea.
+If Miki is around, he'll be happy to offer his colourful commentary on life in Comoros at no extra charge.
 After lunch, kick off your shoes and stroll to Maloudja Beach, where you can relax among the coconut palms or go for a dip in the Indian Ocean. -

 Tag 3